 Learn more about how to create a BridgeBuilder account and enroll in trainings here

 Child Care Alliance of Los Angeles also has user guide here.

 When and where do the trainings take place?

-All of our TIC trainings are currently conducted live on Zoom.
-Detailed information and upcoming training dates for all 3 training series can be found below.
+Most of our TIC trainings are currently conducted live on Zoom.
+We do offer some in person options.
+Detailed information and upcoming training dates for all 3 training series can be found above.

 You can find the Crystal Stairs provider calendar with our year round trainings here.